bakdata/kpops/docs/docs/resources/variables/cli_env_vars.md

-These variables are a lower priority alternative to the commands' flags.
+These variables take precedence over the commands' flags.
 If a variable is set, the corresponding flag does not have to be specified in commands.
 Variables marked as required can instead be set as flags.

 |        Name        |Default Value|Required|                                                                                Description                                                                                 |
 |--------------------|-------------|--------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|